 1. The cost of living in Minneapolis is probably a little more than you think

-While Minneapolis is a part of the Midwest, an area often associated with a lower cost of living, according to Payscale, the cost of living in Minneapolis is actually 5% higher than the national average.
+If you’re coming from either the east or west coast, you may be surprised to learn that the cost of living in Minneapolis is actually 5% higher than the national average.
 Salaries, home prices, and taxes follow suit and come in higher than average.

 - Minneapolis goes big on taxes on nearly everything.
 People may escape paying tax on clothing, but the tax on income (between 5.35-9.85%; average 7.46%), sales (8.03%), meals (up to 10.77%), and other things like lodging, entertainment, and liquor, more than make up for it.

-- Payscale reports the biggest employers in town are Target Corporation, United HealthGroup, and Medtronic, Inc.
+- Payscale reports the biggest employers in town are Target Corporation, United HealthGroup, and 3M Company.

 2. The city is pretty evenly split between renters and homeowners